Foreword

 Reaffirm the Validity of the Refugee Convention

-Demonstrate political will to provide protection for refugees, by reaffirming commitments to the Refugee Convention, ensuring access to asylum and upholding the rights of refugees, and halting discussions on “reopening” or reforming the Convention for the purpose of curtailing the (onward) movements of refugees or undermining refugees’ fundamental rights.
+- Demonstrate political will to provide protection for refugees, by reaffirming commitments to the Refugee Convention, ensuring access to asylum and upholding the rights of refugees, and halting discussions on “reopening” or reforming the Convention for the purpose of curtailing the onward movement of refugees or undermining refugees’ fundamental rights.